-Whatever your definition of financial freedom is, getting rid of money worries requires a long-term plan.
-And the discipline to follow it.
-This article will give you some tips to help you define and pursue your financial freedom.
+No matter your vision, financial freedom starts with a long-term plan.
+Then the discipline to follow it.
+This article will give you some tips to help you define and pursue what financial freedom means to you.

 Table of contents